Essential Domain Expiration Checks to Avoid Losing Your Domain

 2. Registrar Lock Status

-If your domain lock (also called “transfer lock”) is disabled, your domain can be transferred away far more easily, sometimes even without clear authorization on your side.
-That creates a real security and ownership risk.
+If the domain transfer lock is disabled, your domain can be transferred far more easily — sometimes without clear authorization.
+This creates a serious security and ownership risk.

 3. Nameserver Consistency